 Any taxes paid and attributed to increases in EAV that occur after the TIF was established are paid into a Village government fund unique to the TIF district.
 Village government may only spend these fund dollars within the original TIF district during its 23-year duration.
 In addition to these geographical restrictions, TIF dollars also may be spent on limited activities such as Village infrastructure, land purchases, environmental remediation and urban revitalization projects.

-The Village of Oak Park currently has three active TIF districts - Madison Street Business Corridor, Downtown Oak Park (Greater Mall Area) - expired on Dec.
+The Village of Oak Park currently has two active TIF districts - Madison Street Business Corridor and Downtown Oak Park (Greater Mall Area) - expired on Dec.
 31, 2019.
 A third TIF - Harlem-Garfield Avenue - was terminated effected Dec.
 31, 2017.